SHOP OUR FAVORITE FINDSShop Now

 When we moved out here to California, we rented a standard-size PODS (a 16-foot container).
 To my memory, because I cannot find a way to log into my old account and check, that was roughly $2,000 plus an additional hundred dollars every month we had it in storage while we looked for a place to live.

 This time around?
 That same PODS was over $5,000.
 And because we had amassed more furniture and stuff since adding another body to our family count, we would need an additional half PODS to fit our things even after selling some things off.
 In total, after discounts were offered, our PODS quote was nearly $10,000.
-Add to that the cost of movers to load it up here properly (we had no interest in doing that ourselves and breaking out middle-aged backs), and the cost of movers to get it there to unload it, and it would likely be an additional $3,000.
-Now, I did read all the tricks on Reddit about how to get PODS to further discount your order, which involved mind tricks like pretending to cancel and all that jazz.
+Add to that the cost of movers to load it up here properly (we had no interest in doing that ourselves and breaking our middle-aged backs), and the cost of movers there to unload it, and it would likely be an additional $3,000.
+Now, I did read all the tricks on Reddit about how to get PODS to further discount your order, which involved pretending to cancel and all that jazz.
 But without the song and dance, a “low-cost” move for us was going to come in at around $13,000.
 Before we paid for our cars to be moved, or got on a plane, or rented a car, or put a deposit down on another place.

 That just wasn’t settling right in my mind.
 Having to handle the logistics of the PODS (which we didn’t have any issues with the first time, but regularly get horrific reviews online for logistic issues, routing errors, shoddy container conditions, etc.), plus the logistics of two separate moving companies for that much money, left me wondering if there was a better way.